msynth/artist_app/client_code/README.md

 # Usage Instructions

 1.)
-When working with Python, it highly recommended to use virtual environments to isolate python versions and package dependancies.
+When working with Python, it is highly recommended to use virtual environments to isolate python versions and package dependancies.
 I like to use Anaconda, which supplies its own distribution of Python.
 Download and install the Python 3.6 version of Anaconda (you can specify a conda environment after installation to use python 2.7 instead of python 3.6)

 https://www.continuum.io/downloads